adarsh0806/Udacity_P4_Game_App/README.md

 #Udacity Project 4 - Rock, Paper, Scissors Game

 ## Set-Up Instructions:
+ - Update the value of application in app.yaml to the application ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
+ - Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
+ - (Optional) Generate your client library(ies) with the endpoints tool.
+ Deploy your application to the Google cloud APIs Explorer.

 ##Game Description:
 Rock-paper-scissors is a zero-sum hand game usually played between two people,